Effective resistivity in relativistic collisionless plasmoid-mediated reconnection: Introduction

 The highly magnetized predominantly pair plasma in these environments acts as a reservoir of magnetic energy that can be converted by magnetic reconnection into kinetic and thermal energy and radiation, powering the high-energy emission.
 The majority of these systems is collisionless, meaning that the mean free path of electrons is (much) larger than the system size, such that particles can accelerate to high energies and form non-thermal energy distributions in reconnecting current sheets.
 Reconnection occurring in the collisionless regime requires a kinetic description.
 However, the typical scale separation between plasma scales and the global scales of astrophysical systems is extremely large, such that kinetic descriptions, e.g.\ widely employed particle-in-cell (PIC) methods, are unaffordable to use at realistic scales.
 Fluid-type descriptions like magnetohydrodynamics (MHD) are typically more suitable for modeling global systems, but are by construction collisional and, therefore, unable to capture collisionless reconnection.
 The desire to accurately model reconnection-powered phenomena and their high-energy emission in global systems asks for the incorporation of the properties of collisionless reconnection in an MHD description.
 In the standard relativistic collisional one-fluid description an explicit finite resistivity can serve as a macroscopic proxy \citep{DelZanna2016,Ripperda2019a,Ripperda2019b} for breaking Alfv\'en's frozen-in condition, thereby enabling reconnection.
 Up until now, a physically motivated model for the resistivity in the relativistic reconnection regime is lacking, where the inability of MHD to fully capture the properties of collisionless reconnection is exposed by, for example, the discrepancy of a factor $\sim 10$ between collisional and collisionless reconnection rates in the plasmoid regime \citep{Uzdensky2010,ComissoBhattacharjee2016}.
 This difference may affect the typical timescales of reconnection-powered high-energy emission \citep{Bransgrove2021}.
-Our goal is to propose a kinetic physics motivated model for the resistivity which will pave the way for modelling of global systems, while taking the self-consistent properties of collisionless reconnection into account.
-To be able to propose such an effective resistivity model, in this work we investigate relativistic collisionless pair plasma reconnection by means of two-dimensional (2D) fully kinetic PIC simulations.
-Here, for the first time, for a fully developed plasmoid chain we identify the reconnection mechanisms providing the non-ideal electric field using a full Ohm's law.
-In contrast to previous studies, we analyze self-consistently formed secondary X-points in a fully developed plasmoid chain, instead of primary X-points dominated by initial conditions.
-We present a statistical analysis of all (secondary) X-points in the full plasmoid chain during its entire statistical steady state.
-In order to justify and compare the results of this statistical analysis the reconnection process in a single X-point of the plasmoid chain is analyzed first.
-The effective resistivity model proposed in this work provides a viable opportunity to mimic the essential properties of relativistic collisionless reconnection in a pair plasma in non-ideal magnetohydrodynamic simulations and design physically grounded global models for reconnection-powered high-energy emission from magnetized, (near-)collisionless systems.